lblod/api-documentation/README.md

-# API documentation
+# Editor documentation

-Documentation of the LBLOD components.
+Documentation of the LBLOD editor components.
 The documentation must be written following the [YUIDoc syntax](http://yui.github.io/yuidoc/syntax/index.html) and will be generated using [ember-cli-yuidoc](https://github.com/cibernox/ember-cli-yuidoc).

 ## Installation